kostya1F634/wu/README.md

 # or
 wu "example image with spaces.jpg"
 ```
-As a result, you update wallpapers and get all wallpapers in one place automatically
+* As a result, you update wallpapers and get all wallpapers in one place automatically
 ## 📥 Installation
-Download binary from releases and move it for example to /usr/local/bin
+Download binary from latest release and move it for example to /usr/local/bin
 ```bash
 chmod +x wu
 sudo mv -v wu /usr/local/bin